Alluxio/alluxio/docs/Building-Tachyon-Master-Branch.md

 ```

 To verify that Tachyon is running, you can visit [http://localhost:19999](http://localhost:19999) or
-check the log in the folder tachyon/logs.
+check the log in the `tachyon/logs` directory.
 You can also run a simple program:

 ```bash
 $ ./bin/tachyon runTest Basic CACHE_THROUGH